Tiling dense hypergraphs: A general framework

 \subsection{Directed hypergraphs}

-For a ground set $V$ and a tuple $e \in V^m$, we write $\multi(v,e)$ for the {multiplicity} of $v$ in $e$.
-A tuple is \emph{one-to-one} if it contains no repeated vertices.
+For a set $V$ and a tuple $e \in V^m$, we write $\gls{multi}={|\{i \colon e(i) = v\}|}$ for the \emph{multiplicity} of $v$ in $e$.
+A tuple is \emph{{injective}} if it contains no repeated vertices.
 An \emph{${m}$-uniform directed hypergraph} (\emph{${m}$-digraph} for short) $H$ is a pair consisting of vertices~$V(H)$ and edges $E(H) \subset {V(H)}^m$.
-So edges are allowed to contain repeated vertices, which is non-standard but essential for our purposes.
-Given $S \subset V(H)$, we write $H[S]$ for the \emph{induced $m$-digraph} on $S$, which contains all edges of $H$ with entries in $S$.
-A \emph{matching} ${\cM \subset H}$ is a subgraph of one-to-one edges such that no vertex is covered twice.
+So edges are allowed to contain repeated vertices, which is non-standard but essential to encode (non-injective) homomorphisms.
+We often identify $H$ with its edge set~$E(H)$, writing $e \in H$ instead of $e \in E(H)$.
+Unless specified otherwise, we assume that $m\geq 2$.
+We write $v(H)=|V(H)|$ for the \emph{order} of $H$ and $e(H) = |E(H)|$ for its \emph{size}.
+For convenience, we refer to {(directed) subhypergraphs} of $H$ simply as \emph{subgraphs}.
+Given $S \subset V(H)$, we write $H[S]$ for the $m$-digraph \emph{induced by $S$}, which contains all edges of $H$ with entries in~$S$.
+We denote by $H-S$ the subgraph of $H$ induced by $V(H) \sm S$.

+A \emph{matching} ${\cM \subset H}$ is a subgraph of {injective} edges such that no vertex is covered twice.
 Moreover,~$\cM$ is \emph{perfect} if every vertex of $H$ is covered.
-We write $\mat$ for the set of uniform digraphs with a perfect matching.
-The connection between matchings in digraphs and the ordinary tiling problem is established as follows:
+We write \gls{mat-digraph} for the set of uniform digraphs with a perfect matching.
+We can formulate tiling problems in terms of matchings in digraphs, which is formalised as follows for the standard setting (uniform hypergraphs).